List of criminal organizations in DC Comics: S.P.I.D.E.R.

+Sonar's gang

+Sonar and his henchmen Throttle and Blindside.

+Sons of Trigon

 Spyral

 Spyral is a UN covert operations agency founded during the Cold War.
 Its original head, Agent Zero, decided to avoid getting involved in politics, and rather than recruiting from among the espionage services of NATO or the Warsaw Pact countries, instead recruited rebels: iconoclastic daredevils and rogue geniuses, and got them to use their mental and physical gifts to serve the agency.

 At some point, it was revealed that Agent Zero was really a Nazi master spy codenamed Doctor Dedalus, and had been betraying the agency for his own ends.
 Soon after, the agency collapsed...or so it seemed.

 In response to the escalating war between Batman Incorporated and the Leviathan terrorist organization, the UN decided to reform Spyral and recruited Doctor Dedalus' long-thought-dead daughter, Kathy Webb-Kane, as its leader.
 Using her personal resources, she recruited enough of a force to convince Batman, Inc. to disband as soon as the conflict was done.

 In 2011, "The New 52" rebooted the DC universe.
 In Prime-Earth's history, Doctor Dedalus was revealed to have created both Spyral and Leviathan as part of a deranged attempt at immortality, setting up the two organizations to oppose each other in a never-ending cycle of vendetta, and grooming his children to manage the two agencies.

 Spyral received more funding and new members in the wake of the "Forever Evil" incident.
 With the organization firmly re-established, the subsequent Directors of Spyral followed varying goals, unknowingly influenced by the agency's real leader, an entity called Spyder, who was eventually revealed to be a computerized copy of the mind of the late Doctor Dedalus.

 Agent Obscura is tasked with convincing Plastic Man to infiltrate a multi-dimensional conspiracy.

+Star Chamber

+Formed in opposition of the Shadow Cabinet by Headmaster from within, Star Chamber sought to enslave humanity rather than protect it.
+Its founders included Ash, Rainsaw, Slag, Wytch, Funyl, and Transit and over time added Holocaust and Harm to its ranks.
+Even heroes like Rocket and Xombi were tricked into joining for a time.

+Stormwatch Zero clones

+Formed by Henry Bendix, Stormwatch Zero was the precursor to Stormwatch where all but two of its members (Apollo and Midnighter) died on their inaugural mission.
+However, Bendix had the entire team cloned and left to guard his secret bunker.
+Appearing as zombified versions of the group, in addition to Apollo and Midnighter is Amaze, Impetus, Lamplight, Stalker, and Crow Jane.
+Amaze, Impetus, and Lamplight were resurrected as zombies prior to this by Ghoulgotha to kill Apollo and Midnighter.